IBacieroFdez/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
-This repository contains the results of some EDA projects done or in process
+This repository contains the results of some EDA projects done or in process...

-Unfortunately, there are some interactive Plotly figures that can not be rendered in this repo.
+Note: Unfortunately, there are some interactive Plotly figures that can not be rendered in this repo.
 To try solve this incident, a svg version is shared as a taste of what was already built.

 If anyone seeing this project is interested in watching these interactive figures, please contact by mail at: